-This article continues with the Government’s permanent Permitted Development Rights as set out in the regulations produced on 25 May 2019.
+This article continues with the Government’s permanent Permitted Development Rights for householders as set out in the regulations produced on 25 May 2019.

 We look at additions etc to the roof which may include dormer construction for loft conversions.

 Additions may not be permitted where the house was built under permitted development rights to change of use – as change set out in Classes M, N, P, A and Q of Part 3 of schedule 2 (subject to a further Article).

 A).
 Any part of the permitted development or loft conversion should not exceed the height of the existing roof.
 If it does, then Planning Permission will be required.